madmann91/overture/README.md

 # Overture

-A small data structures and algorithm library in C. This contains the following algorithms and data
+A small data structures and algorithm library in C, mostly header-only.
+This contains the following algorithms and data structures:
-structures:

 - Vector,
 - Span,